In case of setbacks…keep going!

 Of we go!

 On a sunny early Friday morning we departed from Nijmegen.
-The idea was to quickly cross Germany using the Autobahn, and take the scenic backroads from Austria onwards.
-Just as I got into the rithm, only 100km into the trip, the Africa Twin suddenly lost all power.
+The idea was to quickly cross Germany over the Autobahn, and take the scenic backroads from Austria onwards.
+Just as I got into the ritme, only 100km into the trip the, the Africa Twin suddenly lost all power.
 Miraculously I was able to slalom myself between the big trucks towards the side of the Autobahn.

 Ouch, this is not a great start.
-Now, I have over 5 years experience as a car mechanic, so I was quickly able to pinpoint the issue to the fuel supply.
-However, I grew up in a post carburator time.
-As it happened to be, the Africa Twin had a carburator.
+Now, I have worked for over 5 years as a car mechanic, so I was quickly able to pinpoint the issue to the fuel supply.
+However, I grew up in the post carburator time, as it happened to be, the Africa Twin had a carburator.
 With carburators, if you don’t know what you’re doing, you can do more harm than good.
-Luckily, just 2 days prior to departure, I subscribed to a European Road Assistance service from the Dutch ANWB.
+Luckily, just 2 days prior to departure, I subscribed to a European Road Assistance service from the ANWB.
 Knowing my own strengths and hoping for an experienced road assistance mechanic with carburator knowledge, I made the call.

 With a delay of a couple of hours, we took of again towards Instanbul.
 We crossed The Balkans and via Athens we finally reached Istanbul.
-In total we spend 17 days on our bikes, rode over 7000km’s, reached our goal, and safely returned to the Netherlands.
+In total we spend 14 days on our bikes, rode nearly 7000km’s, reached our goal, and safely returned to the Netherlands.

 Considering the financial situation I was in, I could have opted to return home when my motorbike broke down 100km from home.
 Persistence, creativity and some luck however enabled me to find a way to continue.
 The result: a fantastic adventure that I will never forget.
 And it didn’t cost me extra money.

 After the trip, the broken motorcycle was transported back home.
-After further inspection it indeed turned out that the carburator needle was clogged up.
-Most likely caused by old gasoline.
+After further inspection it turned out that dirty gasoline had clogged up the carburator needle.
+Most likely caused by standing still for a long time.
 Despite all the preventive maintenance I did, I didn’t flush the fuel system before departure.
 Lesson learned!

 I completely dismanteled the bike for benchmarking purposes.
 In the process learning a lot about motorcycle construction, and getting an even better feel for packaging, kinematics and size of components.
 Although I had to sell everything due to a lack of storage space, it still serves as a perfect reference for the adventure motorcycle project.